Kozea/wdb/README.md

 ## Theming

-You can use the light theme like that:
+The Theme can be chosen in the server home page, or can be set at start like that:
 ```python
     wdb.server --theme=light  # and if you disable the debugger
     WdbMiddleware(app, theme='light') # or
     wdb_tornado(app, theme='light')
 ```

-But it is less polished than the dark theme.
-If you like writing css feel free to make your own and pull request it to me, css is generated using compass and most of the work will be setting variables.
+If you like writing css feel free to make your own and pull request it to me, css is generated using libsass and grunt and most of the work will be setting variables.

 ## Code completion